ManuSchmi88/MakeVimGreatAgain/README.md

 but only git to get the initial Vundle Paket Manager.
 It requires an set-up installation of VIM and tmux.
 It enables nifty little features in vim like folding, colors, the NERDTree, etc.
-I am probably the only guy in the world who will ever use this programm because, chances are very high, its complete rubbish and could be written much nicer and faster but hey, personally I kind of like it, so I got this one going for me, which is nice.
-Go Manu!

 Run it by copying it on your computer and do "sh MakeMimGreatAgain.sh", as far as I can tell do NO sudo!